-Given the size of the Company and the structure of its Board, the Board does not consider that a separate internal audit function is necessary at this stage.
+Given the size of the Company and the structure of its Board, the Board does not consider that a separate internal audit function is necessary at this stage of Rex's development.
 However, a key responsibility of the Audit Committee is to evaluate compliance with the Company's internal control systems.